imitelis/Full_Stack_Open_Exercises/part2/README.md

 In the first exercise, we will start working on an application that will be further developed in the later exercises.
 In related sets of exercises, it is sufficient to return the final version of your application.
 You may also make a separate commit after you have finished each part of the exercise set, but doing so is not required.

-**WARNING:** `create-react-app` will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
+**Warning:** `create-react-app` will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
 You likely do not want your project to be a repository, so simply run the `rm -rf .git` command at the root of your application.

 ### 2.6: Phonebook, step1